 The Settlement Agreement between the City of Cleveland and the Department of Justice required that the MHRAC be developed by the City and the Cleveland Division of Police.
 The City selected the ADAMHS Board to assist with establishing and implementing the charge of the MHRAC.
 Click here for more information.

-ADAMHS Board 2017 Client Artwork Display Program
+ADAMHS Board 2017 Client Artwork Display Program Now Accepting Applications!

 This program showcases client artwork, highlights our provider agencies, recognizes the benefits of art therapy and celebrates the recovering community.